noiseprotocol/noise_spec/noise.md

       -> s, dhse

-The first message consists of a cleartext public key (`"e"`) followed by a cleartext payload (remember that payloads are implicit in the pattern, but are always present).
+The first message consists of a cleartext public key (`"e"`) followed by a cleartext payload (remember that a payload is implicit at the end of each message pattern).
 The second message consists of a cleartext public key (`"e"`) followed by an encrypted public key (`"s"`) followed by an encrypted payload.
 The third message consists of an encrypted public key (`"s"`) followed by an encrypted payload.